wakhiwemathuthu/threadsocket/README.md

 # ThreadSocket Chat App

-ThreadSocket is a real-time chat application powered by React and Firebase, designed to facilitate seamless communication among users.
+ThreadSocket is a real-time chat application powered by React, designed to facilitate seamless communication among users.
 Whether you need to engage in group discussions or have private one-on-one conversations, ThreadSocket has you covered.

 **View live version** : https://wakhiwemathuthu.github.io/threadsocket/